gaultier/blog/how_to_make_your_own_static_site_generator.md

 To implement the search function which is purely client side, I used to have a search index with trigrams.
 However I realized that at my scale, a linear search is just fast enough (< 1ms), and it is not much data to transfer (3 MiB uncompressed for all articles, Github pages applies gzip compression automatically with a 2-10x compression ratio).

-When someone types in the search box for the first time, the content for each article is fetched in parallel.
+When someone types in the search box for the first time, the HTML content for each article is fetched in parallel.
 This way, users who never use the search feature do not pay the price for it.
 The browser caches future fetches.

+To avoid searching for irrelevant content, I ignore some DOM elements, e.g. the header, footer, code snippets, etc.

 When a user types in the search box, the content of all articles is linearly searched with `indexOf()`.
 Since this very likely is implemented with SIMD, it is lightning fast.
 Then, for each match, the link to the article, as well as surrounding text, is shown.

 ## Drafts